 Morning trembles with the beam of the east; it glimmers on Comla's side.
 Over Lena is heard the horn of Swaran.
 The sons of the ocean gather around.
 Silent and sad they rise on the wave.
 The blast of Erin is behind their sails.
 White, as the mist of Morven, they float along the sea.
 "Call," said Fingal, "call my dogs, the long-bounding sons of the chace.
-Call white-breasted Bran and the surly strength of Luath!
-Fillan, and Ryno; but he is not here!
+Call whitebreasted Bran and the surly strength of Luath !
+Fillan, and Ryno; but he is not here !
 My son rests on the bed of death.
-Fillan and Fergus! blow the horn, that the joy of the chace may arise: that the deer of Cromla may hear and start at the lake of roes."
+Fillan and Fergus ! blow the horn, that the joy of the chace may arise: that the deer of Cromla may hear and start at the lake of roes."

 The shrill sound spreads along the wood.
 The sons of heathy Cromla arise.
-A thousand dogs fly off at once, grey-bounding thro' the heath.
-A deer fell by every dog; three by the white-breasted Bran.
-He brought them, in their flight, to Fingal, that the joy of the king night be great!
+A thousand dogs fly off at once, grey-bounding through the heath.
+A deer fell by every dog; three by the whitebreasted Bran.
+He brought them, in their flight, to Fingal, that the joy of the king might be great!
 One deer fell at the tomb of Ryno.
 The grief of Fingal returned.
-He saw how peaceful lay the stone of him, who was the first at the chace!
-"No more shalt thou rise, O my son! to partake of the feast of Cromla.
+He saw how peaceful lay the stone of him, who was the first at the chace !
+"No more shalt thou rise, O my son ! to partake of the feast of Cromla.
 Soon will thy tomb be hid, and the grass grow rank on thy grave.
 The sons of the feeble shall pass along.
 They shall not know where the mighty lie.

-"Ossian and Fillan, sons of my strength!
-Gaul,

-chief of the blue steel of war! let us ascend the hill to the cave of Tura.
+"Ossian and Fillan, sons of my strength !
+Gaul, chief of the blue steel of war ! let us ascend the hill to the cave of Tura.
 Let us find the chief of the battles of Erin.
-Are these the walls of Tura? grey and lonely they rise on the heath.
+Are these the walls of Tura ? grey and lonely they rise on the heath.
 The chief of shells is sad, and the halls are silent and lonely.
 Come, let us find Cuthullin, and give him all our joy.
-But is that Cuthullin, O Fillan, or a pillar of smoke on the heath?
+But is that Cuthullin, O Fillan, or a pillar of smoke on the.

+heath?
 The wind of Cromla is on my eyes.
 I distinguish not my friend."

 "Fingal!" replied the youth, "it is the son of Semo!
 Gloomy and sad is the hero! his hand is on his sword.
 Hail to the son of battle, breaker of the shields!"
 "Hail to thee," replied Cuthullin, "hail to all the sons of Morven!
 Delightful is thy presence, O Fingal! it is the sun on Cromla; when the hunter mourns his absence for a season, and sees him between the clouds.
 Thy sons are like stars that attend thy course.
 They give light in the night.
-It is not thus thou hast seen me, O Fingal! returning from the wars of thy land: when the kings of the world had fled, and joy returned to the hill of hinds!"
-"Many are thy words, Cuthullin," said Connan † of small renown.
-"Thy words are many, son of
+It is not thus thou hast seen me, O Fingal! returning from the wars of thy land: when the kings of the world \ had fled, and joy returned to the hill of hinds!"
+"Many are thy words, Cuthullin," said Connan + of small renown.
+"Thy t Connan was of the family of Morni.
+He is mentioned in several other poems, and always appears with the same character.
+The poet passed him over in silence till now, and his behaviour here deserves no better usage.

-^{} This is the only passage in the poem wherein the wars of Fingal against the Romans are alluded to: the Roman emperor is distinguished in old composition by the title of king of the world.
+\ This is the only passage in the poem wherein the wars of Fingal against the Romans are alluded to: the Roman emperor is distinguished in old composition by the title of king of the world.